russellcxl/sorting-visualiser/README.md

 ### Current sorts:
 - quick sort
 - merge sort
+- bucket sort

 ### To-do:
 - heap sort
-- bubble sort (should've started with this; would have been less painful)
+- bubble sort

 ### Tips for creating the visualisation:
 - Never start with the entire function; always start with the helper functions.
 Run it once on an isolated array and see if the function and DOM works as expected.